Gageperrin/it-notes/it-topics/cissp.md

 * Routers - connect and route network traffic based on IP addressing
 * Layer 3 switches - route devices on the same virtual local area network (VLAN)
 * Packet filtering firewalls - devices that make decisions based upon the header portion of a datagram

+A VLAN is a hardware-imposed network segmentation created by Layer 2 switches.
+By default all ports on a switch are part of VLAN 1.
+VLANs require a routing function by either an external router or internal software.
+They treated like subnets but are not subnet.
+Distributed virtual switches are becoming most common in cloud and virtual environments.

 IPv4 addresses are compromised of four 32-bit numbers separated by dots.
 Each number represents an 8-bit octet.
 That valid range for them is 0-255.
 Each packet header contains routing details like source and destination IP addresses.
 IPv4 is limited to just under 4.3 billion addresses.
 Network Address Translation (NAT) is leveraged by ISP's to translate private network IP ranges into publicly routable IP addresses.